-In the midst of all the turmoil and conflict across the globe I could relate to wanting to escape, find an island to myself, and create something that I could believe in (without all the killing and stealing of course).
+In the midst of all the turmoil and conflict across the globe, I could relate to wanting to escape, find an island to myself, and create something that I could believe in (without all the killing and stealing of course).

 I clicked on ‘Add A New Post,’ and began to write:

-“Happy Saturday everyone!
+“Happy Sunday everyone!
 I’m very excited to tell you all that I found out today that I am 1% Pirate!
 ARGHHH!!!”